DHRI-Curriculum/NLTK_DHRI/lessons.md

 This is a list of ordered tuples.
 (A tuple is like a list, but can't be changed once it is created.)
 Each element in the list is a pairing of `(word, POS-tag)`.
 (Tuples are denoted with parentheses, rather than square brackets.)
 This is great, but it is very detailed.
 I would like to know how many Nouns, Verbs, and Adjectives I have.

 First, I'll make an empty dictionary to hold my results.
-Then I will go through this list of tuples and count the number of times each tag appears.
+(If you don't know what a dictionary is and how they work, you can check a quick explanation [here](https://realpython.com/python-dicts/) ) Then I will go through this list of tuples and count the number of times each tag appears.
 Every time I encounter a new tag, I'll add it to a dictionary and then increment by one every time I encounter that tag again.
 Let's see what that looks like in code:

 ```python
 tag_dict = {}